Brass Threaded Insert Manufacturer, USA

 • Torque test (if required): As per customer driven spec

-Some of our flanged closed end inserts need a blind thread to ±0.10 mm from the base.
-It is mean by setup checks, tooling stop, and thread relief bore matching.
+Some of our flanged closed-end inserts require blind threads controlled to within ±0.10 mm from the base.
+This is achieved through setup checks, controlled tooling stops, and correctly matched thread relief bores.

 We do not ship threads we would not bolt into ourselves.